Rule of Rose: Gameplay

-Brown's ability to locate items is an integral part of the game, and is used in every chapter to progress further.
+Brown's ability to locate items is an integral part of the game, and is used in almost every chapter to progress further.
 The same system allows the player to find health restoratives and other items which, while not essential to complete the game, can help the player survive enemy encounters.
 Players select an item from the inventory for Brown to locate, which is then connected to the 'find' command until changed or removed.
 Every item selected this way can be used to find at least one type of item.
 When tracking items, Brown will lead the player through the game environments, scratching at doors in his way, signaling the player to open the door.
 Most health restoratives and all tradable items are hidden and must be uncovered by Brown, though the player can choose to avoid searching for these items to progress quickly.
 Restorative items include snack foods, candy, and chocolate.
 The different types of restorative items heal varying amounts of health.
 Bones and other items can be used to restore Brown's health if he becomes injured.
 Other items such as marbles and ribbons have no immediate use, but may be traded with non-playable characters in order to obtain food, rare items, and weapons.

 Most levels are puzzle based.
 The primary puzzles require the use of Brown's scent-finding ability in order to find objects that are related to one another in order to solve a larger puzzle.
 Others require finding markings on the wall in order to solve the chapter's puzzle.
 The game is largely linear and the player cannot affect the story through their actions, although they are rewarded for exploration with secret items, additional details and combat upgrades.